-- Being alert to the risk factors of extremism and radicalisation and any changes in a pupil's behaviour which could indicate that they may be in need of help or protection. - Raising any concerns with the DSL (or any deputies, in their absence). - Notifying the DSL (or any deputies, in their absence) when they make any referrals to Prevent. - Engaging in staff training on the Prevent duty. - Using their professional judgement to identify pupils who may be at risk of radicalisation and acting proportionately.
+- Being alert to the risk factors of extremism and radicalisation any changes in a pupil's behaviour which could indicate that they may need help or protection. - Raising concerns with the DSL (or any deputies, in their absence).

+- Notifying the DSL (or any deputies, in their absence) when they make any referrals to Prevent - Engaging in staff training on the Prevent Duty. - Using their professional judgement to identify pupils who may be at risk of radicalisation and acting proportionately.